Safeguard your consumer transactions with NCR’s newage POS - Indiaretailing.com

 The NCR RealPOS XR7 represents the latest evolution of our design and usability thinking around point-of-sale terminals.
 The product form, materials and user interface builds on over a century of knowledge and global experience.
 The result is a culmination of design, functionality, and quality that goes beyond any point-of-sale solution in the market.
 After more than 130 years in the business, we are proud to have reinvented the POS.

-Infinitas Technology Solutions Pvt Ltd is the exclusive Partner for NCR POS in India
+Infinitas Technology Solutions Pvt Ltd is the exclusive Partner for NCR POS in India.
+For further details, contact omkar.bhat@infinitasts.com